We Fixed The Performance Review and Broke Feedback

 The HR role: Equip managers with tools, review data, and resolve inconsistencies.
 HR partners not only reinforce feedback expectations in leadership forums, they coach any manager who avoids tough conversations.

-Microsoft replaced stack ranking with “Connect” conversations—regular discussions about impact, growth, and learning.
-But they didn’t stop at a nice idea.
+Microsoft: Microsoft replaced stack ranking with “Connect” conversations, regular discussions about impact, growth, and learning.
+But they didn’t stop there.

 The forcing function: Managers are expected to complete Connects quarterly, and HR tracks quality of input and alignment with business outcomes in addition to completion.
 Talent reviews cross-reference feedback given and feedback received.
 If performance concerns are raised without prior feedback, leaders are asked: why didn’t this person know?